In English, Wills/Estates Law

 #1: You need to get a Will

-In most cases, if you have a properly drafted will, you do not require a bond policy.
+In most cases, you do not require an estate bond policy if you have a properly drafted will.
 There are several logical reasons for this rule.

 If there is no will, the estate is distributed according to legislation and the beneficiaries are not certain, like they would be if there was a will.
 When there is no will, the estate assets are distributed as follows: